panos1998/Numerical-Analysis/README.md

 ![](https://i.ibb.co/TBD1Kkx/image.png) ![](https://i.ibb.co/tpWS0v1/image.png)
 ![](https://i.ibb.co/2MZdx1s/image.png)
 ![](https://i.ibb.co/8rP2Wpz/image.png)

+Inside file app2.py we call euler function from Euler.py for each set of initial values for the foxes and rabbits.
+Then we print the results and phaseplot.

 What we observe is that with lower dx the  number of rabbits and  foxes after instantly changing, then we have a period of time where both are zero and then come back to initiall state and then we have a revision.
 As with the numerical integration, decreasing the h length we take a  more presice solution.
 Since the error in euler has an quadratic analogous relation with h, we think that in the second try with h=0.01 we have less error.